sarvodaya-network/sarvodaya.eu/program.md

 The constructive programme is primarily focused on labour, on economical service, because labour is literally the "life foundation" of everyone, as it is labour that produces everyone's needs.
 Whoever controls the "life foundation" of the people, controls the people.
 Corporations control people by continueously taking more and more economical areas into their hands.
 They try to control and rule the people by going so far as to even take illusionary property of seeds, a crime and lie beyond measure.
 If whoever who controls the life foundation of the people controls the people, then it follows, that it is the most important thing to give the control over their life foundation back to the people.
 Therefore it is this what the constructive programme is primarily focussing on.
-It has to make sure that the people become self-reliant and independent in their livelihood, in real ways, not in illusionary ways.
+It has to make sure that the people become self-reliant and independent in their sustenance, in real ways, not in illusionary ways.
 Earning money in itself doesn't make one a iota more independent nor more self-reliant in any meaningful way.
 Therefore, the foundation of the constructive programme is the foundation of our life:
 The purification and liberation of our livelihood, of our food, cloth and shelter, summarised as *village industry*.
 This is where everything starts and this is what most constructive workers will always be focused on doing mostly.